dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 Note that the `client_id` and `client_secret` properties, on both requests, **must be changed** accordingly.
 Their values can be found in the `Kotlin RESTful API (Test Client)` client that Auth0 created for us.
 Head to the [Clients page](https://manage.auth0.com/#/clients) to get them.

 Issuing this last request will give us an `access_token`.
 From now on, we will use this token in the header of the requests that we will send to our Kotlin API.
-So, if we query our endpoints with this `access_token`, we will be able to manage the set of customers again.
+Therefore, if we query our endpoints with this `access_token`, we will be able to manage the set of customers again.

 ```bash
 # no token = no access: